slackapi/bolt-js/docs/_deployments/heroku.md

 ### Prepare the app for Heroku

-Heroku is a flexible platform that uses a few conventions to understand how to host your app.
-In this section, we'll update your app to use those conventions.
+Heroku is a flexible platform that requires some configuration to host your app.
+In this section, we'll update your Bolt app to supprot Heroku.

 **1. Use a Git repository**